alidindin/VVVV.Packs.Image/readme.md

 Elliot Woods (www.kimchiandchips.com)

+This fork is attempting to make image pack VPM friendly, by splitting each smaller projects in this pack into its own package.
+So the less savvvvy can use an up-to-date and both x86 and x64 version.

 Credits
 =======
 Thanks for vux, alg and Elias.
 Thanks also to the other core VVVV developers and users.